Aliaksandr Azarau: Police officer

 After obtaining his law degree, Azarau started work in the police as an investigator at the Investigative Committee of Belarus.
 He obtained degrees from Belarus State Economic University and Minsk State Linguistic University while working as an investigator.

 Azarau worked at GUBOPiK, a Belarusian security service, from 2008 to around 2018, as a specialist in investigating human trafficking.
 Azarau claims that from 2015, he "openly defended Ukrainians" within his service, leading to internal conflict.
-He reached that status of lieutenant-colonel as head of a GUBOPiK unit.
+He reached the status of lieutenant-colonel as head of a GUBOPiK unit.

 Following his time at GUBOPiK, Azarau was shifted to the Academy of the Minister of the Interior, becoming a lecturer.

 BYPOL and United Transitional Cabinet

 Azarau resigned from official police duties and joined BYPOL (Association of Security Forces of Belarus), an organisation of Belarusian former security officers who oppose the Alexander Lukashenko presidency of Belarus.
 Azarau was the head of BYPOL Foundation when it was created in May 2021.

 As head of BYPOL, Azarau judged BYPOL's role in the 2022 rail war in Belarus as having helped to reverse the 2022 Russian military offensive that aimed to conquer Kyiv, the capital of Ukraine.

 In August 2022, Azarau was appointed to the United Transitional Cabinet, with responsibility for law and order.

+In August 2023, the Belarusian Coordination Council exercised the principle of separation of powers by withdrawing confidence in Azarau as Representative for Law and Order.
+Tsikhanouskaya implemented the Council's decision by dismissing Azarau from the Cabinet.
+Sviatlana Tsikhanouskaya, announced the dismissal on 6 August 2023.
+Azarau retained a role of work with the Cabinet in implementing the "Victory" plan.